forgotten-pillar/fp-notes/content/doctrine/church/church-manual-dilemma.md

 ## The Current Dilemma

 Are these given principles applicable to today's church manual?
-Is our current Church Manual regulating anything in regards to the faith and discipline?
-On Page 67 of our Manual, the following reason for the discipline is written:
+Is our current Church Manual regulating anything in regards to faith and discipline?
+On Page 67 of our Manual, the following reason for discipline is written:

 > Denial of faith in the fundamentals of the gospel and in the Fundamental Beliefs of the Church or teaching doctrines contrary to the same. [{SDA Church Manual, 20th edition, Revised 2022, p.
 67}](https://www.adventist.org/wp-content/uploads/2023/07/2022-Seventh-day-Adventist-Church-Manual.pdf)

-Does our current Church Manual violets the our protestant rule that Bible is our only rule of faith and discipline?
-It is matter of interpretation of this point.
-What is referenced by "*fundamentals of the gospel*" and "*the Fundamental Beliefs of the Church*"?
+Does our current Church Manual violate our Protestant rule that the Bible is our only rule of faith and discipline?
+It is a matter of interpretation of this point.
+What is referenced by "_fundamentals of the gospel_" and "_the Fundamental Beliefs of the Church_"?
 Is it the Bible or some other source than the Bible?
-It seems like when they capitalized "*Fundamental Beliefs of the Church*" they were referencing official document [the Fundamental Beliefs](https://www.adventist.org/wp-content/uploads/2020/06/ADV-28Beliefs2020.pdf).
+It seems like when they capitalized "_Fundamental Beliefs of the Church_" they were referencing the official document [the Fundamental Beliefs](https://www.adventist.org/wp-content/uploads/2020/06/ADV-28Beliefs2020.pdf).
 If this is the case, then we as Seventh-day Adventists do not have the Bible as our only rule of faith and discipline.
-Because The Fundamental Beliefs is not the Bible itself, rather it is a particular theological synthesis of what is generally thought the Bible teaches.
-Therefore, the beliefs and the faith of its own members are not judged against the rule of Scriptures, rather against the rule of particular theological synthesis.
+Because the Fundamental Beliefs is not the Bible itself, rather it is a particular theological synthesis of what is generally thought the Bible teaches.
+Therefore, the beliefs and faith of its own members are not judged against the rule of Scriptures, rather against the rule of a particular theological synthesis.

-In other hand, if the "*fundamental beliefs of the Church*" refer to the basic foundational teaching of the Scriptures, then it is reasonable that our members should be disciplined against the rule of those basic foundational teaching of the Scriptures.
-Meaning, if someone's faith is not meeting the plain "thus saith the Lord", and is teaching contrary to it, the Bible should hold a rule discipline.
+On the other hand, if the "_fundamental beliefs of the Church_" refer to the basic foundational teaching of the Scriptures, then it is reasonable that our members should be disciplined against the rule of those basic foundational teachings of the Scriptures.
+Meaning, if someone's faith is not meeting the plain "thus saith the Lord", and is teaching contrary to it, the Bible should hold rule of discipline.

 ## Historical Development

 The need for a church manual was recognized as the church grew rapidly in the early 20th century.
 In 1931, the General Conference Committee voted to publish a Church Manual, which was prepared by J. L. McElhany and officially published in 1932.
-This manual aimed to set forth and preserve the denominational practices and governance structures that had developed over the years, reflecting the church’s increasing complexity and growth [^spectrum][^adventistToday][^encyclopedia][^gc]
+This manual aimed to set forth and preserve the denominational practices and governance structures that had developed over the years, reflecting the church’s increasing complexity and growth. [^spectrum][^adventistToday][^encyclopedia][^gc]

 The reason for which the members may be disfellowshipped, stated as following:

 > Loss of faith in the fundamentals of the gospel and the cardinal teachings of the church, or teaching doctrines contrary to the same. [{SDA Church Manual, 1932, p.
 99}](https://documents.adventistarchives.org/resources/churchmanuals/cm1932.pdf)

-Clearly, they are referencing the basic foundational teaching of the Scriptures.
-The given clause was in the manual all the way until 20210, when it was changed to the following:
+Clearly, the statement references the foundational teachings of the Scriptures.
+The clause in question remained in the manual until 2010, when it was revised to read as follows:

 > Denial of faith in the fundamentals of the gospel and in the fundamental beliefs of the Church or teaching doctrines contrary to the same. [{SDA Church Manual, 2010, p.
 61}](https://documents.adventistarchives.org/resources/churchmanuals/cm2010.pdf)

-Again the wording of "the fundamental beliefs" is subjected to interpretation.
-Is it referring to the broad basic fundamental beliefs of the Scriptures, or is now referring to the document [the Fundamental Beliefs we have had in 2010](https://www.adventistarchives.org/fundamental-beliefs-of-seventh-day-adventists.pdf).
+Once again, the phrase “the fundamental beliefs” [lower case] is open to interpretation.
+Does it refer to the broad, basic foundational teachings of the Scriptures, or does it now point to the document titled [_Fundamental Beliefs_ as adopted in 2010](https://www.adventistarchives.org/fundamental-beliefs-of-seventh-day-adventists.pdf)?

-The latest current edition of Church Manual has capitalized "*Fundamental Beliefs of the Church*".
-This is a subtle change, which in practice has tremendous implications.
-Here is how one of our pioneers put it into words:
+The most recent edition [2022] of the _Church Manual_ capitalizes “_Fundamental Beliefs of the Church_.”
+This subtle change has significant implications in practice.
+One of our pioneers captured this idea well in the following words:

 > The first *step of apostasy* is to get up a creed, telling us what we shall believe.
 The second is to **make that creed a test of fellowship**.
 The third is to **try members by that creed**.
 The fourth is to **denounce as heretics those who do not believe that creed**.
 And fifth, **to commence persecution against such**.
 I plead that we are not patterning after the churches in any unwarrantable sense in the step proposed. [{John N. Loughborough, Review and Herald, Oct.
 8, 1861}](https://egwwritings.org/?ref=en_ARSH.October.8.1861.p.149.7&para=1685.5326)

-If our current rule of faith is not the plain "thus saith the LORD", but rather a specific theological synthesis we hold as "*the Fundamental Beliefs*", then our pioneers would plead with us "*not to pattern after the churches in any unwarrantable sense in the steps* [to apostasy] *proposed*".
+If our current rule of faith is no longer the plain “Thus saith the LORD” but rather a specific theological synthesis defined as “_the Fundamental Beliefs_,” then our pioneers would urge us “_not to pattern after the churches in any unwarrantable sense in the steps [to apostasy] proposed_.”
 ****
 ### Reference to some edition of Church Manuals
 - [1931 (p.
 99)](https://documents.adventistarchives.org/resources/churchmanuals/cm1932.pdf)